nickbrandt/GitLab/doc/topics/autodevops/index.md

   image: "registry.gitlab.com/gitlab-org/cluster-integration/auto-deploy-image:v1.0.5"
 ```

-Please keep in mind that this approach will also eventually stop working
+Keep in mind that this approach will eventually stop working when the stable repository is removed,
-when the stable repository has been removed, so that you would want to fix your custom chart
+so you must eventually fix your custom chart.
-sooner or later.

 You can find more information in [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/263778).